jonathanjalmain/workshop-react-native-part-1/SETUP.md

 ## App.js

-In App.js:

-- Remove every line from the View container
-- Remove the ***paragraph*** style
-- Remove the AssetExample import
-- Remove the Card import from react-native-paper

-Your App.js should look like this:
+Make sure your App.js looks like this:

     import * as React from 'react';
     import { Text, View, StyleSheet } from 'react-native';